 During his four year POW interment, he was at Camp 1, Cabanatuan, P.I.; Bilibid Prison - Nichols Field, Manila, P.I.; Camp 17, Moji, Japan, and Omuta Camp 1, Fukuoka, Japan.

 Back home, his family had been informed that he'd been KIA.
 That news nearly broke our family.

 After returning to Mississippi, Grady began his thirty-five year tenure at the G V (Sonny) Montgomery Veterans Affairs Medical Center in engineering services.
 He retired in May, 1981.

 He was an active member of Midway Baptist Church for more than fifty years, where he served as a deacon and as a member of various church committees.
 He was also an active member of the Mississippi Chapter of Ex-Prisoners of War until his health began to decline in the late 1990s.
 He thoroughly enjoyed speaking at local schools about his POW experiences.

 Grady was preceded in death by his parents; his brothers, Fennis G and Edgar Felton Holland; and sister, Lillian Ruth McAdams.

-Survivors are his wife of 60 years.
+Survivors are his wife, Alice Luella Vanlandingham, of 60 years.
 He also is survived by two sons, six daughters, grandchildren, great-grandchildren, brothers, sister, and numerous cousins, nieces, nephews and in-laws and their families.

 The family would like to express their gratitude to the staff of the ground-floor Nursing Home Care Unit, Dr Chere Peel and Dr Jo Harbour at the Jackson VAMC for the excellent care and compassion shown to Grady during his extended illness.